CaiYiLiang/Serverless-ReactNotes/README.md

 # Serverless ReactNotes
 This is a SPA built with React and AWS Serverless service.
+And this [demo](https://github.com/CaiYiLiang/Serverless-ReactNotes) will keep improving in coming July 2017.
+Fun:rofl:

 ---
 ### Story